Maboroshy/midi-scripter/docs/overview.md

 Widget's title for GUI widget list can be set by the `title` keyword argument.
 Otherwise, widget's content or type is used as a title.
-The title is used for widget's position saving.
-It should be unique for all the widgets not bound to the special layout wrapper.
+The title is also used for widget's position saving.

 Widget's state can be read or set by reading or changing its properties.